 You may not necessarily need a landline, but the difference in cost between broadband only and a bundled broadband and phone service may be so negligible that it's worth taking advantage of.

-It's been said that - as a rough rule of thumb - you can calculate the true speed of your service by dividing the number of housemates you'll be sharing with by the speed on offer.
+It's been said that you can calculate the true speed of your service by dividing the number of housemates you'll be sharing with by the speed on offer.
 So if your service delivers a speed of 30Mbps and you're sharing with four people, your actual speed could be more like 7.5Mbps.

-Deciding whether you need unlimited data allowance or a capped policy is something that only you and your household can decide, depending on your circumstances and needs.
+Deciding whether you need an unlimited broadband data allowance or a capped policy is something that only you and your household can decide, depending on your circumstances, budget and needs.